Wesztman/smhi-weather/README.md

 Provides some friendly functions to fetch data from SMHI:s open data api.

-The source off all data provided is [SMHI](http://opendata.smhi.se/apidocs/metfcst/index.html).
+The source off all data provided is [SMHI](http://opendata.smhi.se/apidocs/metfcst/index.html), use in accordance with SMHI:s guidelines and API policy.